-This BAA remains open from April 1, 2022 to March 31, 2024.
-White papers may be submitted from the date of opening through September 30, 2023 and will be reviewed and evaluated as received.
-White papers submitted after September 30, 2023 are "late" and will not be considered.
-After review of white papers, DLA Strategic Materials may request parties to submit proposals.
-All evaluations of white papers or proposals shall cease December 31, 2023.
-Any accepted white papers and/or proposals not awarded by the BAA end date of March 31, 2024 must be resubmitted by the Contractor under the newly issued BAA for evaluation and possible award.
-Each proposal request will include the date the proposal is due.
+This BAA remains from December 18, 2017 to September 30, 2018.
+White papers may be submitted from 1st January 2018 and will be reviewed and evaluated as received.
+White papers submitted after expiration of the BAA are "late" and will not be considered.
+Parties may be requested by DLA Strategic Materials to submit proposals after the review of white papers.
+Each request will provide a date when the proposal will be due.

-5. GENERAL QUAD CHART SUBMISSION INFORMATION
+5. QUAD CHART SUBMISSION INFORMATION

-Offerors shall submit an unclassified Quad Chart, in Microsoft PowerPoint format and landscape orientation, to DLA Strategic Materials electronically to DCSO-F2Contracting@dla.mil.
-A Quad

-Charttemplate can be found at the Federal Business Opportunity website, FY2019 DLA Broad Agency Announcement, on the right hand side column, titled "Appendix 1 - Quad Chart Format".
+Offerors shall submit an unclassified Quad Chart, in Microsoft PowerPoint format and landscape orientation, to DLA Strategic Materials electronically to SMContracting@dla.mil with the white paper.
+A Quad Chart template can be found at the Federal Business Opportunity website, FY2017 DLA Broad Agency Announcement, on the right hand side column, titled "Appendix 1 - Quad Chart Format".
 The Quad Chart should be formatted as stated and include the following information:

-- Heading (Arial 24pt Bold)
+- Heading (Times New Roman 24pt Bold)

-- o Title of Project
+- Title of Project

-- Company
+- o Company

-- o BAA Requirement Number
+- BAA Requirement Number

 - Upper Left Quadrant:

 - o Picture or graphic illustrating proposed technology development

-- Lower Left Quadrant (Header Arial 14 pt Normal /Text Arial 12pt Normal):
+- Lower Left Quadrant (Times New Roman 12pt Normal):

-- o Contribution to the Requirement

-- o Project objectives and scope
+- Project objectives and scope

-- o Key personnel, facilities/equipment
+- Key personnel, facilities/equipment

-- o Related prior or current work
+- Related prior or current work

-- Upper Right Quadrant (Header Arial 14 pt Normal /Text Arial 12pt Normal):
+- Upper Right Quadrant (Times New Roman 12pt Normal):

-- o Contribution to the Requirement

-- o How the proposal contributes and addresses the requirement
+- How the proposal contributes and addresses the requirement

 - o How the proposal will transition to existing military systems or programs

-- Technology / Manufacturing Readiness Level (TRL) (current level and anticipated level at project completion)
+- Technology / Manufacturing Readiness Level (current level and anticipated level at project completion)

-- Lower Right Quadrant: (Header Arial 14 pt Normal /Text Arial 12pt Normal):
+- Lower Right Quadrant: (Times New Roman 12pt Normal):

-- o Cost and Schedule

 - Estimated costs

-- Major activities/milestones to include transition and/or deployment events
+- o Major activities/milestones to include transition and/or deployment events

-- o Deliverables and metrics/measures of success
+- Deliverables and metrics/measures of success

 - Potential risks